actix/actix-web/guide/src/qs_2.md

 }
 ```

-Note on `actix` crate.
+Note on the `actix` crate.
 Actix web framework is built on top of actix actor library.
-`actix::System` initializes actor system, `HttpServer` is an actor and must run within
+`actix::System` initializes actor system, `HttpServer` is an actor and must run within a
 properly configured actix system.
 For more information please check
 [actix documentation](https://actix.github.io/actix/actix/)